ldkz2524/automaticplaylist/README.md

 Remaining Works:
 	Adding songs back to youtube playlist
+	Interfaces to be made for parser, crawler, retriever for maintainability documentation for future uses

 Know issues:
 	Parsing is still an issue for some songs (more testing needed)